Skip to main content

 b) Non-regulated programmes

 In the majority of cases, applicants with a criminal record will not be subject to any restrictions and in those circumstances, applicants do not need to disclose.
-For example, restrictions on computer use or internet access would prevent a student from being able to successfully complete a computer science degree (for restrictions relating to computer or internet access please see additional information at the end of this policy), or a restriction which would not allow a student to enter a laboratory would prevent an applicant from taking our Biological Science and Chemistry degree programmes.
+For example, restrictions on computer use or internet access may prevent a student from being able to successfully complete a computer science degree (for restrictions relating to computer or internet access please see additional information at the end of this policy), or a restriction which would not allow a student to enter a laboratory may prevent an applicant from taking our Biological Science and Chemistry degree programmes.

 Applicants are only required to declare this information if they choose to study at Cardiff University.
-For undergraduate programmes where application is made via UCAS, this will be at the point of selecting Cardiff University as your firm choice; for all other programmes this is when you accept your offer of a place.
+For undergraduate programmes where application is made via UCAS, this will be at the point of selecting Cardiff University as your firm or insurance choice; for all other programmes this is when you accept your offer of a place.
 Details of information you are required to declare and how to do this will be sent to all applicants at the relevant point in the admissions cycle.
-Further information/advice can be requested from the Admissions Support Team at admissions-advice@cardiff.ac.uk.
+Further information can be requested from the Admissions Support Team at admissions-advice@cardiff.ac.uk.

-1.6.
+1.5.
 Whilst an overall programme may not require disclosure of a conviction, there may be optional modules or placements which, if chosen, require an applicant to disclose relevant criminal convictions.
 This is where the optional module involves a regulated activity and/or where an applicant is subject to any licence condition or monitoring restriction that could affect their ability to successfully complete that module.

 Where an applicant is prohibited from taking an optional module or placement, they will be required to select from the other options available to ensure that a programme of study can be successfully completed.
 In some cases, this may result in a lesser award outcome, such as a DipHE in place of a BA.